Amid book row, vandals target Khurshid's Nainital home | Politics

 According to initial reports, some people damaged windowpanes and set fire to a door at the house in Bowali police station area, Nainital (City) Superintendent of Police Jagdish Chandra said.

 One slogan said “the traitors” should be shot.
 Another said the country did not belong to the “mullahs” but to “Veer Shivaji”.
 The mob was also heard shouting, ''Jai Jai Veer Bajrangi Jai, Jai Shri Ram.''
-The attack came days after the former Union minister launched his new book, “Sunrise over Ajodhya: Nationalism in Our Times”, drawing much criticism from the BJP and right-wing organisations.
+The attack came days after Khurshid launched his new book, “Sunrise over Ayodhya: Nationalism in Our Times”, drawing much criticism from the BJP and right-wing organisations.

 ''I hoped to open these doors to my friends who have left this calling card.
 Am I still wrong to say this cannot be Hinduism,'' he asked on Facebook while posting pictures of arson at his Nainital home.